4 Antiretroviral drugs

 5. How can the risk of side effects with nevirapine be reduced?

-By starting with a smaller dose for the first two weeks of treatment (one tablet at night only).
+By starting with a smaller dose for the first 2 weeks of treatment (1 tablet at night only).

 6. Should patients be warned about side effects?

 It is very important that patients be well educated about the symptoms and signs of the common side effects before antiretroviral treatment starts.
-They should immediately report any side effects.
+They should immediately report any side effects to the clinician, which means they should be educated to come to the clinic before their next scheduled appointment if they have any side effects that they are concerned about.

 Case study 4